• Skip to primary navigation

 I am delighted to be sharing this lovely recipe for Spiced Pear & Rye Cake with you: it’s wholesome, lightly spiced, soft and deliciously moist.
 It’s the perfect fika treat!

-I have loved baking cakes for as long as I can remember.
+Baking has been my passion since childhood.
 I was very fortunate as a child to have an orchard to inspire my cooking – there was always something in late summer and autumn to pop into a cake batter or crumble.
 Apples were plentiful and I often made Swedish Apple Cake however we only had a couple of pear trees, so any fruit harvested from them was savoured.

-Commence by caramelising the pears in butter, sugar and maple syrup with a teaspoon of ground ginger.
+Commence with caramelising the pears in butter, sugar and maple syrup with a teaspoon of ground ginger.
 This gives the cake depth and warmth.
 The cake batter is pretty straight forward: beat the butter with the light brown sugar until really light and fluffy and gradually add the egg.
 Following with the blended flours and Greek-style yogurt, always ending with folding in the flour.

 Spiced Pear & Rye Cake